Was 'recklessness' to blame for Spanish train crash?

 On slower lines, trains operate under an older system called ASFA, a Spanish acronym for Signal Announcement and Automatic Braking, which warns the driver if a train is moving too fast but does not automatically slow it down.

-At the site of the disaster, just 3 km (2 miles) before reaching the Santiago de Compostela station, the train was passing through an urban area on a steep curve.
+At the site of the disaster, just 3 km (2 miles) before reaching the Santiago de Compostela station, the train was passing through an urban area.
 At that point of the track, two railway experts said, it uses the older ASFA safety system.

 A source close to ADIF said the safety system was apparently working correctly and a train had passed an hour earlier with no problems.